cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/README.md

-# Overview Exercises for Bulletinboard into K8s
+# Exercises on How to bring a microservice based Application into Kubernetes, based on the Cloud Curriculum Sample Applcuation Bulletinboard
+- xx
+- yy

 <img src="images/k8s-bulletinboard-target-picture-detail-3.png" width="800" />